juliogomez/netdevops/README.md

 In [16]: bgp_nx.build_config()
 ```

-Or remove all that BGP configuration:
+Or remove all BGP configuration:

 ```
 In [17]: bgp_nx.build_unconfig()